wangqingjia1999/HttpServer/docs/QAs.md

 # Challenging Issues

+## How to send large html file to client?
+Compression + chunked encoding

+With Sqlite3 each step, send the result to client.

 ## Server Architecture ?
 One master process and N worker processes.
 (Where N equals the number of cores in the CPU).
 Each worker is single-threaded.